 In addition, the City is also currently funding the DROP with benefits due from an Excess Benefit Plan created by the City to provide benefits that would be provided, but for the limitations imposed by Section 415 of the Internal Revenue Code.
-The Excess Benefit Plan funds amounted to \$0 as of September 30, 2023 and \$740,721 as of September 30, 2022, and are included in employer contribution in the Statement of Changes in Fiduciary Net Position.
-The Excess Benefit Plan funds currently earn interest at the 7.0% fixed rate as described above.
-The Excess Benefit Plan is being administered by the Board of Trustees of the Plan since inception, however, the funds were held by a third party fiduciary and comingled with other funds and inadvertently also reported by another third party vendor.
+The Excess Benefit Plan funds amounted to \$134,713 as of September 30, 2024 and \$97,506 as of September 30, 2023, and are included in employer contribution in the Statement of Changes in Fiduciary Net Position.